 Andy holds a Bachelor of Business Administration degree from Temple University and has obtained the ECA designation from the Certified Equity Professional Institute.
 Additionally, he has completed LEAP's Pathways program, which aims to enhance the success of high-potential Asian and Pacific Islander talent in the corporate world.

 Phelps Dunbar LLP

-Christine Zwerling is the head of equity administration for Twilio.
+Christine Zwerling is the Head of Stock Administration at Asana.
 She began working in the equity compensation industry in 1995 and has worked as a consultant and as an in-house stock plan professional.
 She has extensive knowledge of the rules, regulations, and accounting standards that drive so many stock plan processes.
 Christine earned her CEP designation in 2000 and was honored with the National Association of Stock Plan Professionals (NASPP) Individual Achievement award in 2007.
 Christine also serves as treasurer on the executive committee of the San Francisco NASPP chapter.
 She is also a frequent speaker for various industry events, including NASPP chapter meetings, NASPP’s national conference, the NCEO Employee Ownership Conference, and Global Equity Organization (GEO) meetings.

 NASPP Executive Sponsor

 Denise Childs is the Managing Director for the NASPP.
 Denise oversees administration, marketing, finance, and operations for the organization.
 She previously served as the Chief Operating Officer and Chief Financial Officer of The Contemporary Jewish Museum and has over 20 years of experience in management, finance, business operations, project management, human resources, and corporate governance.
 She has a B.S. degree in mechanical engineering from Western Michigan University and an MBA from the UCLA Anderson School of Management.